mightymax88/mightymax88/README.md

 - 👋 Hi, I’m @mightymax88 (Maximiliano Filipuzzi)
 - 👀 I’m interested in robotics, 3D printing and medical equipment innovation
-- 🌱 I’m currently learning web design (full stack)
+- 🌱 I’m currently learning web design (full stack - HTML, CSS, JS, React) and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML Projects
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/maximiliano-filipuzzi/ or maxi.filipuzzi@gmail.com

 <!---
 mightymax88/mightymax88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.